Herwig Kipping

 Herwig Kipping (born 31 March 1948) is a German film director and script writer.

 Life

-Herwig Kipping was born in Meyhen, a hamlet of fewer than 200 people located between Weimar and Leipzig, and some 9 km (4 miles) to the south of Naumburg.
-His father was a farmer and (since the area was by now part of the Soviet occupation zone in what remained of Germany) became the president of the local Agricultural Production Cooperative shortly after the boy was born.
+Herwig Kipping was born in Meyhen, a hamlet of fewer than 200 people located between Weimar and Leipzig, nearly 9 km south of Naumburg.
+At that time the area was part of the Soviet occupation zone.
+His father was a farmer and headed a local Agricultural Production Cooperative shortly after the boy was born.